-Concentrated Inve estment and Implementation of Digitalization and Creating its Environment Key Initiative Creating an enabling environment for open, transparent, and competitive markets. linkage to Boosting business recovery and resilience against future shocks.
-EAASR Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being.
-Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
-Promoting digitization, developing rules for digital marketing, revisiting regulations in light of digital technology, and using new digital technologies will especially contribute to the first, the second, and the forth pillars.
-Key Initiative Competition Policy and Law linkage to: Core Strengthening Economic and Legal Infrastructure Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Corporate Law and Governance Reforms, and/or Supplementary structural reforms Supporting Supporting policies Policies The Japanese government sime to achieve digitization through notice instruments related The Japanese government aims to achieve digitization through policy instruments related to the above. to the above.
-Activities and • Promotion of digitization with a focus on the Digital Agency, established in Y2021 Timelines (Promotion of a digital government from the people's perspective, development of a Imemics common infrastructure for a digital society and digital human resources, etc.) • Early economy-wide deployment of 5G, promotion of post-5G • Lowering of mobile phone rates Development of rules for the digital platforms and digital advertising markets Revisiting regulations in light of digital technology • Use of new digital technologies such as blockchain Promotion of smart agriculture, forestry and fisheries Measures of Together with the drafting of implementation schedule, set up KPIs for three years from progress FY2021 and for the period after FY2024.
-Continuously follow up the implementation status of the strategy and review contents and fields.
-Qualitative: Quantitative: • By FY2025: Reduce system upgrade expenses under the operation and maintenance expenses of the government information system by 30 per cent compared to FY2020 • By Y2030: Aim to become the No.1 among the G20 economies in Doing Business ranking by the World Bank • By FY2030: Exceed 20 trillion yen in sales by Japanese companies in the area of DX market • By FY2025: Create 50 unlisted and venture companies(unicorn) or listed venture companies with more than \$1 billion in corporate value or market capitalization • Increase labor productivity by over 2 percent per year in the manufacturing industry By FY2023: Deploy 5G platform in almost all areas • By FY2025: Almost all people involved in agriculture will engage in data-driven farming APEC cross-fora tarming alignment angiiniciit
+Concentrated Investment and Implementation of Digitalization and Creating its Environment Key Initiative linkage to EAASR ☑ Creating an enabling environment for open, transparent, and competitive markets. ☑ Boosting business recovery and resilience against future shocks. ☑ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☑ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+Promoting digitalization, developing rules for digital marketing, revisiting regulations in light of digital technology, and using new digital technologies will especially contribute to the first, the second, and the fourth pillars.
+Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies ☐ Competition Policy and Law ☐ Strengthening Economic and Legal Infrastructure ☐ Ease of Doing Business ☐ Regulatory Reform ☐ Public Sector Governance ☐ Corporate Law and Governance ☐ Supplementary structural reforms ☐ Supporting policies The Japanese government aims to achieve digitalization through policy instruments related to the above.
+Activities and Timelines Promoting the use of Individual Number Cards (My Number Card) Digital human resources development Realization of the "Vision for a Digital Garden City Nation" Development of rules for the digital platforms and digital advertising markets Revisiting regulations in light of digital technology Use of new digital technologies such as blockchain Promotion of smart agriculture, forestry and fisheries Measures of progress APEC cross-fora Based on a five-year timeline created to promote this action plan, follow-ups will be conducted every fiscal year on the plan's implementation, promoting a PDCA cycle.
+Qualitative: Overhaul reform of analogue regulations through amendment of laws Development of digital market environments under the "Act on Improving Transparency and Fairness of Digital Platforms" Quantitative: By FY2022: Aim to distribute Individual Number Cards ("My Number Card") to almost all citizens By FY2026: Secure digital human resources of 3.3 million people By FY2030: Deploy 5G platform with 99% population coverage By FY2027: carry out smart agriculture, drone delivery, etc. in 150 locations in hilly and mountainous regions By about FY2025: conduct field testing of automated driving in all prefectures alignment